dayedepps/statgen-esalq/people.md

 _**Rodrigo**_ is an Agronomist and a Master Student (MSc) in Genetics and Plant Breeding of the Department of Genetics, University of São
 Paulo (ESALQ/USP). <img src="{{ site.url }}/images/Rodrigo.jpg" height="120">{: .image-pull-right}

 He was intern in the Statistical Genetics Lab during all his undergrad course.
 He has worked with population structure analysis and developed Statistical Genetics softwares.
 As undergrad, he made a sandwich period at University of Florida, USA.
 In this period, he was intern at Forage Breeding and Genome Lab (Prof Patricio Munoz`s Lab) and developed a [software](https://github.com/prmunoz/AGHmatrix) for construction of A and G matrices in autotetraploid crops (GS).
-His currently work is to expand these methods to n-ploidy and he is also involved in Genetic Mapping and Genomic Selection projects.
+His currently work is to expand these methods to n-ploidy organisms and he is also involved in Genetic Mapping and Genomic Selection projects.
 Also, he is an R enthusiastic.
 For more information about Rodrigo, please visit his [Lattes CV](http://lattes.cnpq.br/2210851675591886).

 ## Undergraduated students